G11-999/kiwiq/docs/design_docs/workflow_service_docs/workflow_builder_guides/nodes/code_runner_node_guide.md

 - Set `fail_node_on_code_error` to `True` if you want the workflow to stop when code fails
 - Use `default_save_namespace` to control where output files are stored
 - Output files are automatically saved as customer data documents for later use
+- **Important**: Output files cannot exceed 16MB in size - larger files will be rejected with an error